kingcu/blog.ridewithgps.com/_posts/2013-10-26-Winter-Cycling-Your-Body.markdown

 layout: post
 title: "Winter Cycling - How to Prepare Your Body for a Cold Ride"
 ---
-*As we ease our way into November the days are getting significantly shorter and colder!
-We focus a lot on our bikes but we thought it would be a good time to turn out attention to our bodies, and specifically how we can best take care of them through the cold months.
-Our friend Mattew Gibble, Massage Therapist and Owner of <a href="http://www.rainingfaith.com/?utm_source=rwgps&utm_medium=guest-post&utm_campaign=winter-riding">Raining Faith Massage</a> has graciously given all of us some great info.
+*As we ease our way into November the days are getting shorter and colder!
+As riders who love gear, we tend to focus heavily on our bikes.
+To counter this, we decided it's a good time to turn our attention to taking care of our bodies through the cold months.
+Our friend Mattew Gibble, Massage Therapist and Owner of <a href="http://www.rainingfaith.com/?utm_source=rwgps&utm_medium=guest-post&utm_campaign=winter-riding">Raining Faith Massage</a> has graciously shared some tips.
 Here's his advice:*

 One of the more challenging aspects of winter riding is adequately preparing for a cold weather ride.
 In stark contrast to the summer months, getting properly dressed and warmed up for a cold ride takes extra time and consideration.
 Here are some helpful tips that will make transitioning from your house to the open road easier and safer.